mortendaehli/full-stack-ml/projects/app/README.md

 # Electron app
-This is an Electron demo app
+This is an Electron demo app.

+Work in progress...
+First I will make a normal React frontend.

 ## Available scripts